 It is of further interest, that the guideline disqualifies "nonspecific viscoelastic coagulation monitoring to reliably detect DOAC levels."
 It also endorses specific viscoelastic Ecarin/Russell's viper venom tests.
-But, as a reminder, Haemonetics recently announced the commercial discontinuation of the ClotPro device.
+But, as a reminder, Haemonetics announced the commercial discontinuation of the ClotPro device, graded "2C" by the guideline authors.